Backyard Wedding at a Nice Victorian House near Minneapolis, MN

 Emily and Darren’s wedding at Berwood Hill Inn in Lanesboro, MN.

-For their engagement session, we went to the Centennial Lake (in Edina, south-west of Minneapolis).
-It was an extremely cold day, but we shoot photographs during almost 3 hours!
+I first met them at a Bridal Show in Rochester, MN, and convinced them.
+For their engagement session, we went to Centennial Lake (in Edina, southwest of Minneapolis).
+It was an extremely cold day, but we shot photographs for almost 3 hours!

 Luckily, they decided on a summer wedding, and this time, the weather was nice.
-For their big day, they wanted to take advantage of the historic heritage of Minnesota, and chose some historical venues in the South East of the State.
+For their big day, they wanted to take advantage of the historic heritage of Minnesota and chose some historical venues in the southeast of the state.

 Table of Contents